root-project/root/roofit/doc/developers/roofit_ad.md

 as they appear in the function (a,b in the following example).

 Also, each `translate()` function requires the `addResult()` function.
-It will add whatever is represented on the right hand side to the result (saved in the `res` variable in the following example) of this class, which can then be propagated in the rest of the compute graph.
+It will add whatever is represented on the right-hand side to the result (saved in the `res` variable in the following example) of this class, which can then be propagated in the rest of the compute graph.